 The team needs ideas for projects that will fully take advantage of the REMUS’ capabilities.
 Do you have an idea for a marine science research project, or would you be willing to manage one?

 The team needs programmers and coders to instruct the AUV where to go, what to do, and to interact with sonar software.

 The REMUS needs a nose piece that will seal the unit, and house the various sensors and cameras it will have on board for collecting data.
 It also runs on electricity, so battery packs need to be designed and installed.

 Maybe you’re not so into science, but you really want to be a part of this cool project.
 The team is also looking for students who can document and keep records, as well as social media specialists who can share the work with the rest of the world via blog posts, video, photos, and more.

 The REMUS 100 Project is going to be a rich experiential learning opportunity for students who want to learn more about the world of marine tech.
-If you want to get involved contact any of the team members or fill out this form.

 The REMUS Team is: